prabhsingh14/CodeDrop/README.md

 # 🚀 CodeDrop: Vercel-Inspired Deployment Engine

 A **scalable backend system** inspired by Vercel, enhanced with a unique feature:
-📦 Upload any frontend `.zip` → ⚙️ Auto-build → 🌐 Deploy to subdomain → 🔐 Control visibility (public/private).
+📦 Upload any `.zip` folder → ⚙️ Auto-build → 🌐 Deploy to subdomain → 🔐 Control visibility (public/private).

 ---